alhaos/problems/README.md

-In this repository I collect different tasks that I solve
+In this repository I collect different problems that I solve